 Winning entries have been announced!

-The Counter Hack Team proudly presented an IN GAME awards ceremony, video of which will be available soon.
+The Counter Hack Team proudly presented an IN GAME awards ceremony!
 We've also left the challenge targets available for folks to continue to hone their skills.

 The 2016 SANS Holiday Hack Challenge

 By Counter Hack & Friends